 There is a playful side that can be unlocked in the depths of the M5’s calibrations.
 In its 4WD or 4WD Sport modes, the M-calibrated all-wheel drive system works with the massively grippy Michelin Pilot Sport 4S tires to provide endless amounts of traction, stability, and surefootedness under most circumstances.
 It does, however, give you the option to turn off stability control and go into a rear-wheel drive setting, locking out the front differential for full-on tire-smoking hooliganism.
 The times and places where the M5’s fun side may actually be utilized are obviously limited, but that’s the nature of the beast.

 And that brings me to my only real complaint.
 The M5 is so fast, so capable, so technological impressive to the point where it feels almost wasted driving on regular roads with real-world issues such as traffic and speed limits.
 The endless customization settings can grow tiresome.
-The lack of any raw involvement or even a soul-stirring exhaust note is a bit of a letdown.
-It’s an outstanding machine, and perhaps as good as can be expected given the expected levels of luxury and technology, but maybe it’s just too much for its own good, at least on typical Canadian roads.
+The lack of any raw involvement is a bit of a letdown.
+It is an outstanding machine, and perhaps as good as can be expected given the expected levels of luxury and technology, but maybe it’s just too much for its own good, at least on typical Canadian roads.